 As the former President and Executive Director of the Oakland, CA branch of the National Association for the Advancement of Colored People (NAACP), he is a prolific fundraiser, civic leader and grassroots organizer.
 Under his leadership, paid membership in Oakland increased from 900 to over 4,000 annually, over $1 million dollars from corporate and individual donors to increase the annual budget was secured and coalitions were strengthened between community based organizations, local elected officials and business leaders.
 His NAACP tenure concluded with him serving more than twenty years of leadership with the organization by serving in eleven different positions covering fourteen states.

-Along with his passion for politics, he is deep-rooted in his spiritual convictions.
-Reeves is a born again Pentecostal and a lifelong member of the Church of God In Christ (COGIC).
-As a civic leader, he holds the title as being the only person to serve four consecutive terms as President of the Oakland, CA branch of the National Association for the Advancement of Colored People (NAACP).
-In addition, he is the only person ever to serve simultaneously as an elected NAACP President and an elected officer of the California Republican Party.
+Mr. Reeves is a native of San Francisco having attended Junior High and High School in Oakland.
+He is a lifelong member of the Church of God In Christ (COGIC).
+He is the only person ever to serve simultaneously as an elected NAACP President and an elected officer of the California Republican Party.